 As the data sample grows, I expect to see this bar at the very top.

-Now, this barbell is not as popular as the Wonder, but Bells of Steel is not as popular as Fringe.
+Now, this barbell is not as popular as the Ohio, but Bells of Steel is not as popular as Rogue.

 Best budget barbells Ratings by Strong Home Gym Excluding Popularity